 His dad worked as an electrical technician and his mum raised the seven kids.

-After high school, Peter studied accounting and went on to work as an accountant for Hilbron Ellis Grant, a bookkeeping company in Toronto.
+After high school, Peter studied accounting and went to work for Hilbron Ellis Grant, a bookkeeping company in Toronto.

 While at Ellis, he enjoyed visiting his clients to find out how their businesses were handled.

-His favorite companies to visit were the home builders, and he eventually decided to try it out for himself.
+His favorite companies to visit were the home builders.
+One day, he decided to try it out for himself.

 He bought two pieces of land in his hometown and built two houses.
-Build is a big word, he actually helped on the construction site and learned everything he could – he had no clue what building a home entailed.
+Build is a big word, he actually helped on the construction site and learned everything he could since he had no idea what building a home entailed.